stephen-quiton/stephen-quiton.github.io/pages/FW1-PythonInst.md

 ```shell
 lpad -l my_launchpad.yaml get_wflows
 ```
-The `-l` optiIf it returns an empty array (which it should because we haven't added any workflows) rather than returning an error, then your connection is working.
+If it returns an empty array (which it should because we haven't added any workflows) rather than returning an error, then your connection is working.

 [Home](../) <code>&#124;</code> [Next](./FW2-Required-Files.html)